horahoradev/horahora/README.md

   - Docker
   - Kubernetes

-2. Start minikube, and use `./run-local.sh` in the Kubernetes directory.
-If the database migrations fail to apply, keep running run-local.sh until they succeed.
+2. Start minikube with `minikube start --memory=3072`
-3. Run `./build.all.sh` to build all Docker images and send to the Docker daemon within minikube
+3. Run `./build.all.sh` (in the Kubernetes directory) to build all Docker images and send to the Docker daemon within minikube
 4. `./run-tests.sh` will run local integration tests.
+5. Navigate to `localhost:8080` to view the current state of the website.

 ## Designs
 Designs are listed here: